how2flatfile/submit-mapped-fields/README.md

 - Ensure that fields with `(DO NOT MAP)` in their name are NOT mapped.
 Make sure remaining fields are mapped
 - Click `Continue`, and then click `Submit` on the top right.
 - When you see the `Success` message, proceed to https://webhook.site/
-- Notice how fields with `(DO NOT MAP)` in their names were NOT sent to https://webhook.site/ , because you left them unmapped
+- Notice how `(DO NOT MAP)` fields were NOT sent to https://webhook.site/ , since you left them unmapped